MaryanGelle/simpleQuiz/README.md

 - Shows the highest score achieved on the device, stored locally.
 Users can see their progress over time and are encouraged to beat their previous best.

 Play Again & Navigation Buttons
 - Users can immediately start another round using the Play Again button or return to the home page.
-This encourages replayability and keeps users engaged with the quiz.
+This encourages replay ability and keeps users engaged with the quiz.

 <div align="center">
   <img src="assets\readme-images\quiz-endPage.png" style="background-color: blue" alt="End of the quiz message">